maidsafe/rfcs/proposed/0019-new-kademlia-routing-logic/0019-new-kademlia-routing-logic.md

 * The constants are changed and a test asserts that `BUCKET_SIZE == GROUP_SIZE`
   and `BUCKET_SIZE >= PARALLELISM`.
 (Possibly remove `BUCKET_SIZE`.)
+* I am allowed to connect to you (and learn about your IP address) if and only if you are in the close group of one of my *bucket address*es: an address that differs from mine in exactly one bit, (independent of whether you want me in your routing table).
+A new `allow_being_added_to` method will check that.
 * The `add_node` and `want_to_add` methods are modified so that we always add/want a node if its bucket does not yet have `BUCKET_SIZE` entries.
 * Don't automatically drop nodes from the routing table when adding new ones.